BA (Hons) Acting

 All courses run as a blend of on-campus and digital teaching and learning, and follow current UK government safety advice.
 Applicants and students will be notified directly if any changes need to be made.

 - Introduction to core skills and concepts of acting

 - Working from self with workshops in voice and movement for acting

-- Introduction to skills for scene study, voice overs, dubbing, radio drama, and film acting
+- Introduction to skills for scene study, voice overs, and film

-- Introduction to text analysis and character work
+- Introduction to text analysis, character work and animal work

 - Contextual study relevant to practical work